learnk8s/learnk8s.io/src/advancedKubectl/content.md

 ### Use plugins

-Kubectl allows to intall plugins that can be invoked like native commands.
+Kubectl allows installing plugins that can be invoked like native commands.
 You can, for example, install a plugin named *kubectl-foo* and then invoke it as `kubectl foo`.

 > Kubectl plugins will be described in detail in a [later section of this article](#6-extend-kubectl-with-plugins).